build-server-protocol/build-server-protocol/website/generated/specification.md

   /** Source location of the test, as LSP location. */ location?: Location;

-  /** Kind of data to expect in the `data` field.
-If this field is not set, the kind of data is not specified. */ dataKind?: TestFinishDataKind;

   /** Optionally, structured metadata about the test completion.
    * For example: stack traces, expected/actual values. */
   data?: TestFinishData;